Yen falls on draft G20 statement; oil slides

 | NEW YORK

-Wall Street closed flat, pressured by shares of Apple Inc (AAPL.O) and Wal-Mart Stores Inc (WMT.N), but the strength of a stock rally that has seen the benchmark S&P 500 index gain 6.6 percent so far this year kept markets from tumbling.
+Equities slid further after Wal-Mart Stores Inc (WMT.N) shares fell on a Bloomberg report quoting a mid-level executive's email that said the world's largest retailer had the worst sales start to a month in seven years in February.

-The day's data underscored the still-bumpy road to economic recovery.
-The New York Federal Reserve reported manufacturing in New York state expanded while a survey showed a surprisingly strong rise in U.S. consumer sentiment in February.
+Data on Friday underscored the still-bumpy road to economic recovery.
+The New York Federal Reserve reported an expansion in manufacturing in New York state, and a survey showed a surprisingly strong rise in U.S. consumer sentiment in February.

 On the downside, U.S. industrial production unexpectedly dipped in January, spurring concerns about economic activity.

-Oil prices sank, with Brent futures finishing their first weekly loss since mid-January.
+Oil prices sank, with Brent futures heading for their first weekly loss since mid-January.

 The yen tumbled on a draft communique prepared for G20 finance leaders at their meeting that begins later on Friday in Moscow.
 The draft omits part of this week's Group of Seven statement declaring fiscal and monetary policy may only be used for domestic economic aims, a G20 delegate said.